 "I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek" (Romans 1:16).

 Evangelism is "sharing the gospel in the power of the Spirit and leaving the results to God.”
-After sharing the gospel personally with almost 1500 people in Timaru and Dunedin over the past three years, we believe we have discovered the best way to share the gospel with New Zealanders today.
+After sharing the gospel personally with about 2000 people in Timaru and Dunedin over the past four years, we believe we have discovered the best way to share the gospel with New Zealanders today.
 As most know, Kiwis tend to be very cynical and skeptical about any and all spiritual or religious subjects.
 So we’ve got to weave our way through that skepticism.

 Conversational evangelism is about listening first.
 Through a series of short, open-ended, easy-to-remember worldview questions, we are able to find out where people are coming from in a non-judgmental, non-threatening way.
 We believe everyone has a worldview, so we give people the opportunity to articulate their worldview to us.
 We ask follow-up questions and expose contradictions, if necessary.
 But most of all, we listen.
 We are not on the attack.
 We are truly listening.
 Some of the worldview questions we typically ask are: